Other Exercises

 Can you hear me?

-Out of the East on an Irish stallion came Bounty Hunter Dan
+Out of the on an came Bounty Dan

-His heart quickened and burned by the need to get his man
+His heart quickened and burned by the to get his man

-He Pete peacefully by the river
+He found peacefully by the river

 Pulled his gun and got the drop